In this article, we will show you how to monitor Hyper-V server (host) using Perfmon view.

 Hyper-V publishes performance counters to help characterize the behavior of the virtualization server and report the resource usage.
 The standard set of tools for viewing performance counters in Windows includes Performance Monitor and Logman.exe, which can display and log the Hyper-V performance counters.
 The names of the relevant counter objects are prefixed with Hyper-V.

-As you know Performance Monitor aka (Perfmon) is a system monitoring program built-in into Windows since Win NT,… it has been developed over the years to include all applications workload.
+As you probably know, Performance Monitor aka (Perfmon) is a system monitoring program built into Windows since Win NT,… it has been developed over the years to include all applications workload.

 So let’s dig dive and see how to monitor our Hyper-V host…

 Please note the steps described below will work on Windows Server Hyper-V with Desktop Experience, and not on Server Core or pure Hyper-V host without GUI.
 The performance monitor tool is not supported on Server Core, in case you are using Server Core or pure Hyper-V host, then make sure to use Windows Admin Center to monitor its performance.

 If you still want to monitor pure Hyper-V host or Server Core with the Hyper-V role installed, then you could use logman.exe to monitor your Server Core box from the command line as described in this article.

 Right-click and +Add Counter

 Add the following counters: